 This is the only account of Jesus using physical force in any of the gospels

-In spite or perhaps because of Jesus actions in the temple Jesus popularity is not waning yet.
+Either in spite or because of Jesus’ actions in the temple Jesus’ popularity did not wane.
 There is still much anticipation and excitement.
 The leaders may not like him.
-But the general populous still love him.
-They anticipate the rule of King Jesus.
+But the general populous loved him.
+They anticipated the rule of King Jesus.

-We all desire peace but peace comes from God.
+We all desire peace.
+But peace comes from God.
 Being sure of God’s love and living according to His will, brings us true peace.
 Jerusalem did not have peace because they did not know the times in which they lived.
-Salvation and true peace was literally at their gate and they wanted a cheap version of peace, the removal of the Romans by the populace and the absence of Roman violence by the leadership.
+Salvation and true peace were at their gate.
+But they wanted a cheap version of peace.
+They wanted the removal of the Romans.
+They wanted violence.

-Pray that God will not hide from you the that which makes true peace.
+Pray that God will not hide from you that which makes true peace.